cruncha-cruncha/zork1-compiler/LANG.md

 At the start of the game, an instance of the flour object will exist in some rooms with variables:

-- `KITCHEN-1`: AMOUNT = 10 (the default variable)
+- `KITCHEN-1`: AMOUNT = 10 (the default variable and value)
 - `KITCHEN-2`: AMOUNT = 5 (overrides the default variable value)
-- `KITCHEN-3`: AMOUNT = 10, MOLDY = 1 (the default variable and a custom variable)
+- `KITCHEN-3`: AMOUNT = 10, MOLDY = 1 (the defaults and a custom variable)

-Hopefully this illustrates how copies inherit and override default variables from the prototypical object.
-The last copy of flour is nested inside the second instance of the `BAG` object: it winds up inside a `BAG`, inside the room `LARGE-GROCER`.
+Hopefully this illustrates how copies can inherit and override default variables from the prototypical object.
+The last copy of flour is nested inside the second instance of the `BAG` object: flour winds up inside a `BAG`, inside the room `LARGE-GROCER`.
 There is no `<BAG 0>` (indexing starts at 1).

 Instances can be created, destroyed, and nested at game-time.
 Default object variables cannot be changed at game-time.

 ## `GLOBAL`

 Aka a global (integer-only) variable.
-New global variables cannot be created at game-time (unlike variable in the player, an object instance, or a room).
+New global variables cannot be created at game-time (unlike variables in the player, an object instance, or a room).
 Can define any number of global variables, but each must have a unique name.
 For example:

 ```
 <GLOBAL HOUR 3>